The Executioner's Song (film): Plot

 The movie is about the final nine months of the life of Gary Gilmore, beginning with his release from prison at the age of 35 after serving 12 years for robbery in Indiana.
 He is allowed to fly to Utah to live with Brenda Nicol, a distant cousin who was close to him and agrees to sponsor him.
 She tries to help him get back to normal life, which he finds extremely difficult after being in prison for so long.
 He soon moves to live with his Uncle Vern, with whom he works in shoe repair, and Vern's wife.
 Gilmore next moves on to another job, at an insulation factory, where he performs well at first, but starts to have erratic hours and contentious relationships with co-workers.

 Gilmore meets and becomes romantically involved with Nicole Baker, a 19-year-old young woman with two young children.
 Despite his efforts to reform himself, Gilmore begins to fight, steal items from stores, and abuse alcohol and drugs.
 The people who care for him are distressed to see these patterns re-emerge.

 Nicole breaks up with Gilmore after he hits her, and she goes into hiding with her children.
 Gilmore soon murders two men in two separate robberies over two days.
 His cousin Brenda tells police she suspects Gilmore is involved, and he is taken into custody.
 He is convicted of one of the murders and sentenced to death under a state law designed to accommodate the US Supreme Court ruling on the death penalty, which found most state laws on capital punishment to constitute "cruel and unusual punishment," prohibited under the Constitution.
 States worked to revise their laws.

 While his attorneys, the ACLU and his family try to persuade Gilmore to pursue more appeals, he argues to have the sentence carried out and becomes a national media sensation.
 Publishers and reporters vie to buy his story and film rights.
 The night before his death, family, friends and lawyers join Gilmore for a party on death row.

 On January 17, 1977, Gilmore is executed by firing squad, as he chose.
-His body is then burned after parts are extracted for donation in accordance with his wishes.
+His body is then cremated after parts are extracted for donation in accordance with his wishes.
 He was the first person to be judicially executed in the United States after the execution of Luis Monge in Colorado on June 2, 1967.